containerbuildsystem/atomic-reactor/docs/apidocs/top.md

 # API

 dock has proper python API.
-You can use it in your scripts or service without invoking shell:
+You can use it in your scripts or services without invoking shell:

 ```python
 from dock.api import build_image_in_privileged_container